MatRoth/resquin/README.md

 #> 10          NA
 #> 11          NA
 ```

+The resulting data frame contains eight columsn: \* n_valid: the number
+of valid responses \* n_na: the number of missing responses \* prop_na:
+the proportion of missing responses of all responses \* ips_mean: the
+ipsatized (within respondent) mean over all responses \* ips_median: the
+ipsatized (within respondent) median over all responses \* ips_sd: the
+ipsatized (within respondent) standard deviation over all responses \*
+mahal: the mahalanobis distance of the respondent across all responses

 The respondents received data distribution indicators in a data frame.
 This data frame can be analyzed by itself, or added to the main data